 The best way to get a better idea of your Labrabull’s adult size is to take a close look at their parents’ measurements.

 Labrabulls have sensitive skin, so they’re susceptible to allergies and other skin conditions.
 Dog dry shampoo can help preserve their natural oils between bath days.
+The Pitador has also been known to have sensitive skin on occasion, so bathing them with a shampoo made for sensitive skin preemptively can be a good idea.
 Other than that, these mixes require the same, if not lower, maintenance than the average pup.

 Athletic and muscular should be two clear signs that the Labrabull needs a lot of exercise.
-Since both its parents are active breeds, this mix requires access to large yards, active interaction with people and other dogs, and plenty of play time.
+Since both its parents are active breeds, the Pitador requires access to a large yard.
+They also need active interaction with people and other dogs, as well as plenty of play time.

 It’s never good for a dog to have pent-up energy with no way to release it.
 Busy individuals who don’t have access to space or time to walk their pet should consider a less active breed than the Labrabull.
 Otherwise, neither of you will be happy, and your personal items and home will certainly suffer—as will your dog.

-These dogs also like to chew, so chew toys will need to be provided.
-All your other toys should be tough, durable and able to withstand chewing as well.
+Pitadors also like to chew, so chew toys will need to be provided.
+All your other toys should be tough, durable, and able to withstand chewing as well.
 These dogs love to fetch but tend to destroy their balls.

 Although mixed breeds are less likely to deal with genetic issues than purebreds, they are still at risk for health issues from either parent.
 To properly assess your Labrabulls health risks, you have to look into the parents.

 Labradors are known to contract hip and elbow dysplasia, which can lead to significant pain and immobility.
 They are also at high risk for gastric dilation, which can be very dangerous and even life-threatening.
 Other health risks Labs are prone to are eye disease, blindness, and exercise-induced collapse.